adscorp100/mdhomecarebuild/src/content/services/disability-services.md

 - **Ongoing Support**: Receive flexible, responsive assistance with regular reviews
 - **Continuous Improvement**: Adjust your supports as your needs and goals evolve

-##
+## Quality Assurance

-Quality AssuranceOur commitment to quality service in {suburb} is demonstrated through:
+Our commitment to quality service in {suburb} is demonstrated through:

 - Adherence to the NDIS Practice Standards
 - Regular training and professional development for all staff